glasses-language-approaches-regional-multilingual-websites

 • Different structures and URLs across various sites

-• Different editors and access control across regions
+• Different content editors and access control across regions

 • Different schedules for e.g. product releases across regions